 What or who got you into STEM?

 Love for the natural outdoors.

-My mum was a high school teacher, and she taught my siblings that getting good education is the door out of poverty.
-Although I can think of my family as belonging to a middle-class at the time, the constant financial challenges my family faced while growing up in Nigeria gave me an endless source of motivation and grit to dream big, follow my passion, focus on my strengths, and keep up a strong work ethic.
+My mum was a high school teacher, and she taught us (I and my siblings) that getting good education and persistent hard work is the way out of poverty.
+Although I can think of my family as belonging to a middle-class at the time, the constant financial challenges we faced while growing up in Nigeria gave me an endless source of motivation and grit to dream big, follow my passion, focus on my strengths, and keep up a strong work ethic.

 I think the outstanding scientific contributions of Black people (people of African descent) to global scientific advancement needs to be celebrated and shared to the broader global audience.
-It appears to me that, although Africans are contributing in various ways to globally significant and fundamental science,these achievements need to be given some 'loudspeaker'.
-This could be done in the form of an online scicomm magazine or audio and video interview/podcasts dedicated to Black people in STEM.
+It appears to me that, although black people are contributing in various ways to globally significant and fundamental science, these achievements need to be given some ‘loudspeaker’.
+This could be done in the form of an online scicomm magazine or podcasts dedicated to Black people in STEM.
 That way, the younger generation can begin to dream big and see themselves attaining similar heights of success.

 I will like to tell them that, although there may be only a few people like us in your field, you too can contribute to the advancement of global science.
 You have to keep trying to be better at what you do.
 Endeavour to get mentorship from people that can help you grow; and lastly, keep striving and persisting, until you succeed.